-- Stop using your memory card soon after you encounter SD card disappearing or disconnecting error.
+- Stop using your memory card soon after you encounter an SD card disappearing or disconnecting error.

 - Recover your SD card data such as photos, videos, or any other important files from it, before you fix it using any method.

-- Do not abruptly remove SD card from any device.
+- Do not abruptly remove the SD card from any device.

 - Do not take photos on the phone or camera when the battery is down.

 - Replace or back up your SD card.